Working at the Zig Zag

 Andrew Bohrer dipsographs in a surly fashion at www.caskstrength.wordpress.com and recently authored The Best Shots You’ve Never Tried: 100+ Intoxicating Oddities You’ll Actually Want to Put Down, a book that he did not title.
 He is a cofounder of the Washington State Bartender’s Guild.
 Bohrer was a former bartender at Vessel and Rob Roy.
 He was the opening bar manager at both Naga Cocktail Lounge and Mistral Kitchen―all 4 bars listed in Food and Wine’s top 100 bars in the world.
 Bohrer is currently a ronin bartender, mixology consultant and the spirits educator & portfolio manager for Vinum Importing.
 He can also open a bottle of beer faster than any mortal.

-. —for press to copy
+—–for press to copy

 But really, I change kegs, I have scars and I occasionally make vodka sodas for people.
 But I also seek out rare liquors, read a ton of books, and listen; these things that others care for.
+These days I spend most of my time as an educator for the spirits industry.

 Cheers